We Fight to Win™

-The attorneys at the Law Office of Joseph Richards are aggressive advocates for injured workers and vigorously pursue workers’ compensation benefits on their behalf.
+The attorneys at Law Office of Joseph Richards, P.C. are aggressive advocates for injured workers and vigorously pursue workers’ compensation benefits on their behalf.
 Our main office is located in Orange County, and we have a second location in Riverside County.Electric Shock Injuries

 An electric shock can be anything from a seemingly harmless jolt to a deadly shock.
 Electric shock injuries occur when a person comes into contact with an electrical current.
 They are frequently caused by unsafe equipment, such as exposed live wires or machinery with an active current.
 You are not required to show that your employer’s negligent failure to provide a safe workplace caused your electric shock injury to recover workers’ compensation benefits, however, and you may most likely recover benefits regardless of who was at fault for your injury.
 This is true even if you caused the injury through your own carelessness.